 It’s easy to focus on the outward appearance and skills like we mentioned before.
 But what ultimately matters in the Kingdom perspective is that we enter into relationship with Him and bring Him glory.

 And so, we have gotten more intentional about praying together as a family.
 About reading Bible stories before bed.
 About listening to children’s praise songs and singing them together.
-And when my oldest son uttered his first prayer before dinner, though my husband and I understood only a word or two that he said, our hearts were overjoyed.
-God knew what that child prayed for.
 When one night before bed I asked my son what he was thankful for (the response was usually “Toys!”, or “Mommy, Daddy!”) he responded “Eesus!” it brought tears to my eyes.

 As their mother, I will focus on embracing my children for who they are.
 It’s a mindset.
 But one I’m willing to strive for.
 What about you?
 I’d love to hear your thoughts below!